 - A climbing centre, bird of prey centre and wildlife oasis at Lakeland

 - Lowther Castle

 - The very popular Ravenglass and Eskdale Railway and much more.

 - Kayaking on Wast Water

-Throughout the year the Lake District boasts a number of well attended and very popular county shows.
+The Lake District boasts several well-attended and very popular county shows throughout the year.
 These are fabulous family events and have something for everyone.